-Windows 2000 supports two types of disk configurations:
+Windows Server 2008 supports two types of disk configurations:

-Dynamic An enhanced disk type for Windows 2000 that can be updated without having to restart the system (in most cases).
-Dynamic disks are divided into volumes and can only be used with Windows 2000 and later releases of Windows.
+- Dynamic An enhanced disk type for Windows Server 2008 that you can update without having to restart the system (in most cases).
+Dynamic disks are divided into volumes and can be used only with Windows 2000 and later releases of Windows.

 Using Basic and Dynamic Disks

-When you upgrade to Windows 2000, disks with partitions are initialized as basic disks.
-When you install Windows 2000 on a new system with unpartitioned drives, you have the option of initializing the drives as either basic or dynamic.
+When you convert to Windows Server 2008, disks with partitions are initialized as basic disks.
+When you install Windows Server 2008 on a new system with unpartitioned drives, you have the option of initializing the drives as either basic or dynamic.

-Basic drives support all the fault tolerant features found in Windows NT 4.0.
-You can use basic drives to maintain existing driving, mirroring, and striping configurations and to delete these configurations.
-However, you can't create fault tolerant drives using the basic disk type.
-You'll need to upgrade to dynamic disks and then create volumes that use mirroring or striping.
-The fault tolerant features and the ability to modify disks without having to restart the computer are the key capabilities that distinguish basic and dynamic disks.
+Basic drives support the standard fault-tolerant features.
+You can use basic drives to maintain existing spanning, mirroring, and striping configurations and to delete these configurations.
+However, you can't create new fault-tolerant drive sets using the basic disk type.
+You'll need to convert to dynamic disks and then create volumes that use mirroring or striping.
+The fault-tolerant features and the ability to modify disks without having to restart the computer are the key capabilities that distinguish basic and dynamic disks.
 Other features available on a disk depend on the disk formatting.

 You can use both basic and dynamic disks on the same computer.
 The catch is that volume sets must use the same disk type.
-For example, if you have mirrored drives C and D that were created under Windows NT 4.0, you can use these drives under Windows 2000.
-If you want to upgrade C to the dynamic disk type, you must also upgrade D. To learn how to upgrade a disk from basic to dynamic, see the section of this chapter entitled "Changing Drive Types."
+For example, if you have mirrored drives C and D that were created under Windows NT 4.0, you can use these drives under Windows Server 2008.
+If you want to convert C to the dynamic disk type, you must also convert D. To learn how to convert a disk from basic to dynamic, see "Changing Drive Types" on page 348.

 Special Considerations for Basic and Dynamic Disks

-Whether you're working with basic or dynamic disks, you need to keep in mind three special types of drive sections:
+Whether you're working with basic or dynamic disks, you need to keep in mind five special types of drive sections:

 Note On an x86-based computer, you can mark a partition as active using Disk Management.
 In Disk Management, right-click the primary partition you want to mark as active, and then select Mark Partition As Active.
-You can't mark volumes as active.
-When you upgrade a basic disk containing the active partition to a dynamic disk, this partition becomes a simple volume that is active automatically.
+You can't mark dynamic disk volumes as active.
+When you convert a basic disk containing the active partition to a dynamic disk, this partition becomes a simple volume that's active automatically.